aspatti1257/CellLineAnalyzer/README.md

 - For each algorithm, the following three plots:
     - A histogram of the scores (mean R^2 or accuracy) for the top 5, bottom 5, and a randomly selected set of 15 gene list and feature file combos.
 Shown with averages and error bars.
-    - A histogram of the accuracies, for the same 25 combos.
+    - A histogram of the accuracies (mean squared errors for regression) for the same 25 combos.
 Also shown with averages and error bars.
     - A pie chart of how well each gene list performs, surrounded by a donut chart of how well each feature file performs all relative to each other.